How Much Does it Cost to Start an Insurance Agency?

 6. Business Cards and General Office Supplies

 You must have a good computer, printer, and scanner to be an agent.
+(You can use your mobile phone as a scanner, with the right app.)

 Business cards can help your marketing efforts, and you may want to invest in some.
 You should also consider the cost of general office supplies, especially if you decide you want to work in a professional office from day one.